 What is evil?
 According to the classical privatio boni theory, traditionally held by Christians, evil has only a parasitic or derivative existence.
 Just as a shadow is not a form of radiation opposite to light but rather is the absence of light, so evil is not a “substance” opposite to good but is only a distortion of, or deficiency in, good.
 Satan himself is not an “evil God” but a created being.
 He has reality only insofar as God permits him to retain the God-given goods of intelligence and power.
 He is on God’s leash.

-Jung falsely things this privatio boni theory trivializes evil Rejecting it leaves him with only two alternatives: (1) dualism, the theory that good and evil are two equal and opposite substances created by equal and opposite gods; (2) pantheism, the theory that God includes and embraces both good and evil, or is somehow beyond them.
+Jung falsely thinks this privatio boni theory trivializes evil.
+Rejecting it leaves him with only two alternatives: (1) dualism, the theory that good and evil are two equal and opposite substances created by equal and opposite gods; (2) pantheism, the theory that God includes and embraces both good and evil, or is somehow beyond them.
 On this view, the opposition between good and evil is a human illusion, deeply felt but without any reflection in reality.2

 Since he rejects dualism, Jung must embrace pantheism.
 He believes God includes and embraces both good and evil.
 Pantheism in turn leads him to criticize the Christian doctrine of the Trinity, God as three Persons in one substance — Father, Son, and Holy Spirit.
 Instead, he proposes a “Quaternity,” four Persons in one substance — Father, Son, Spirit, and Devil.
 He arrives at this conclusion through another route by dropping the distinction between the Creator and His creation.
 Rather than holding that all things are made by God who is distinct from them, Jung holds that they are all “splinters” of God.3 Given this premise, if there is both good and evil in the world, then there is both good and evil in God.